UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

 Run Julia script
 ################

-You can run a Julia script in the shell like this:
+You can run a Julia script on the Linux shell as follows:

 .. code-block:: console